Books about Working with Others

 Mark Warren, Princeton University Press, Princeton, 2001.

 The best book about the Industrial Areas Foundation and its methods.
 Known for community organizing in cooperation with churches, the IAF has developed sophisticated techniques for identifying, training and developing large numbers of community leaders.
-This site has a summary of IAF practices
+The Handbook has a Summary of IAF practices

 Non-violent Communication: A Language of Life